 Step 3.
 Make the prime rib au jus and prime rib rub.

-Step 4.
-Sear, carve and enjoy!
+Step 5.
+Slice and enjoy!

 Sous Vide Standing Rib Roast Temperature Chart

 Unlike our recipe for prime rib roast, you won’t let the sous vide beef roast rest to increase the final temp.
-The sous vide machine will cook it to your desired final temperature.
+The sous vide machine will cook it to your desired final internal temperature.

-Rare 130°F
+- Rare 130°F

-Medium Rare 132°F
+- Medium Rare 132°F

-Medium 137°F
+- Medium 137°F

-Medium Well 145-154°F
+- Medium Well 145-154°F

 How Long Does it Take to Sous Vide Prime Rib?